 Where do i work, you ask?

 Straight out of campus an year ago and i got my first job at a leading fin-tech company in Kenya (thanks to Dr. Bright).
-Well, i never actually finished school but that’s a romance story for another day.
+Well, i never actually finished school but that’s a story for another day.

 The thought behinds this?